8 Guest Bathroom Mistakes That'll Leave Your Visitors With a Bad Impression — But Are so Simple to Fix

 Being a visitor in someone's house isn't always easy, but if you find yourself with a less-than-ideal bathroom set-up, it can make the guest experience feel a little strained.

-Here are eight pitfalls to avoid, and what to do instead.
+Here are eight bathroom mistakes to avoid for the sake of your guests, and what to do instead.

 1. Going too bold with design choices